LeGroup/Fle4/readme.txt

 1. Demonstration of the progressive inquiry knowledge typeset in use on Wordpress.

 == Changelog ==

+=0.7.2=
+* Added the comment_form action call to allow other plugins to function that want to add to comment forms.

 =0.7.1=
 * Deprecation error fixed.